COMING UP: IHRA F1 Powerboat Series (20-21 Feb)

 Team Brady has made waves in the E1 World Championship, not just topping the racing charts but also earning recognition for their forward-thinking Race for Change programme.
 As the team gears up for another season, I spoke to Sam Coleman about their environmental initiatives, technical challenges, and his thoughts about the new season.

-The Race for Change initiative is Team Brady’s way of contributing to the E1 Blue Impact Championship.
-This championship isn’t just about speed, it challenges all nine teams to take real, measurable steps to restore the oceans and aquatic ecosystems.
+The Race for Change initiative is Team Brady’s contribution to the E1 Blue Impact Championship, which challenges all nine teams to take measurable steps to restore the oceans and aquatic ecosystems.

 Sam Coleman told Powerboat News: